Generalizable, real-time neural decoding with hybrid state-space models: Methods

 \paragraph{Spike tokenization.} We adopt the tokenization scheme from the original \poyo model, where each neuronal spike is represented using two pieces of information: (1) the identity of the neural unit which it came from and (2) the timestamp at which it occurred (see Figure \ref{fig:possm-main}).
 The former corresponds to a unique learnable unit embedding for each neuron, while the latter is encoded with a rotary position embedding (RoPE) \citep{su2023roformerenhancedtransformerrotary} that allows the tokens to be processed based on their relative timing rather than their absolute timestamps.
 For example, a spike from some neuron with integer ID $i$ that occurs at time $t_{\mathrm{spike}}$ would be represented as a $D$-dimensional token $\mathbf{x}$, given by:

 where $\mathrm{UnitEmb}: \mathbb{Z} \rightarrow \mathbb{R}^D$ is the unit embedding map and $D$ is a hyperparameter.
-As tokenization is an element-wise operation, an input window with $N$ spikes will yield a sequence of $N$ spike tokens.
+As tokenization is an element-wise operation, a time chunk with $N$ spikes will yield $N$ spike tokens.
 We opt to use the general term ``neural unit'', as spikes could be assigned at a coarser specificity than an individual neuron (e.g., multi-unit activity on a single electrode channel) depending on the dataset and task at hand.
 This flexibility, coupled with the model's ability to handle a variable number of units, facilitates both training and efficient finetuning (see Section \ref{sec:UI}) on multiple sessions and even across datasets.